Dietetic Internship (NODIP)

 Up to 12 successful applicants will be selected annually for this 46-week program which begins in early September.
 Interns will live and practice in one of three primary sites: Thunder Bay, Sault Ste.
 Marie, and Sudbury.

 Applications for the 2022/23 NODIP will be submitted directly to NOSM.
 Please refer to Application & Selection Process for more details.

 Food Service and Management: 7 weeks

 Clinical Nutrition Care: 18 weeks

 Total (including vacation): 46 weeks

-A minimum three to six-week rural placement is required for this program.
+A minimum four to six-week rural placement is required for this program.
 NOSM housing is provided for placements outside of the intern’s primary site.

 Rotations/placements are available for each component of the program.
 Below are examples; exact placements cannot be guaranteed and may change year to year.

 - Food service operations in a hospital or long term care facility